Granite cliffs composing the East flank of the East Carson River's awesome canyon beyond Southern "Shark Fin" from the Pacific Crest Trail

 "A freight train is a-coming, packing big heat, sometimes we got to get off the trail, if our maker we don't want to meet."

-Heading South on the Pacific Crest Trail from Golden Canyon we will eventually hike to a long exposed crossing around and down Sonora Peak to Sonora Pass.
-When we climb South out of the East Carson Headwaters we will have about 5 miles of high elevation exposed travel as we cross the barren flanks of Sonora Peak to reach Sonora Pass.
+Heading South on the Pacific Crest Trail from Golden Canyon we will eventually hike to a long exposed crossing up, around, and down Sonora Peak to Sonora Pass.
+When we climb South out of the East Carson Headwaters we will be climbing out of the last fringes of protective forest onto an exposed traverse over 5 miles of high elevation across the barren flanks of Sonora Peak to reach Sonora Pass.

-Northbound hikers face the exposed crossing of Tyron Peak.
+Northbound long distance hikers face the exposed crossing of Tyron Peak, if lightening storms are developing.

 Crossing these exposed sections is highly unadvisable if these thunder clouds continue to mass up, deepen, and build strength as we approach our high exposed crossings.

-Timing is going to be our key to passage.
+Timing is going to be our key to passage across exposed high elevation positions if active weather is brewing.

-My observations indicate these dangerous lightening conditions passively build until around 2 pm in the afternoon (different times on different days with differing conditions), when the massing clouds explode into violent thunderstorms packing heavy lightening and downpours, snow, and hail.
-These storm conditions can continue until sunset, though they may break up earlier, and once the heat storm pattern has started these daily afternoon storms will run from 2 pm until sunset for as many days as the optimal storm generation conditions continue in The Valley.
+My observations indicate these dangerous lightening conditions build passively until around 2 pm in the afternoon (different times on different days with differing conditions), when the massing clouds explode into violent thunderstorms packing heavy lightening and downpours, even light snow and hail.

-Hot temps (100+) in the Valley pushed up the Sierra by an onshore breeze knock things off the hook.
+Hot temps (100+) in the Valley pushed up the Western flank of the Sierra by an onshore breeze can knock things off the hook.
+Especially since recent weather changes have moved much more humid masses of air further North.

 If these clouds consolidate into a thunder and lightening storm we will make camp in a safe position rather than attempting an exposed crossing through these extremely dangerous lightening conditions.